protieusz/FlappyBallz/README.md

 # FlappyBallz
-**FlappyBallz**, a variant mod of the famoun Eek custom keyboard by **Klackygears**.
+**FlappyBallz**, a variant mod of the famous Eek custom keyboard by **Klackygears**.
 90 degrees, 36 keys angled layout with a 25mm trackball.
 Thanks to **HA HA HA** of 40's Discord channel for the chosen name.

 # Description
 **FlappyBallz** was blessed by **Klackgears** who originally designed the EEK!
 Here are the list of heavy mods done to the orignal design: